-How to Create Metallic Eyeliner Swatches for Makeup Looks and Face Charts
+How to Create Metallic Eyeliner Swatches for Makeup Looks

 This metallic eyeliner technique comes from the crafting world, where foil is often used for decorative finishes.
 With the right materials and approach, it translates beautifully into creative makeup design and face charts.